Tuesday, August 16th 2023

 - Sign an individual liability waiver before completing.

-As many firefighter from each department may enter this competition.
+Any firefighters from each department may enter this competition-no limit.

 **Station#1 (Donning Gear and SCBA)**